StuartJO/ThalamicGradients/README.md

 ### FreeSurfer and FSL data

-Just have FreeSurfer and FSL installed.
-The code should pick up things for FSL.
-For FreeSurfer you'll need to dig through and extract the surface files (e.g., inflated, white, pial, sphere .etc) from wherever the fsaverage 164k surface is.
-These should be read into MATLAB and saved.
+Have FreeSurfer and FSL installed.
+The code should pick up things for FSL (but in short, all this project needs is the 1mm MNI152 brain, which is found in "/usr/local/fsl/${VERSION}/fsl/data/standard/MNI152_T1_1mm_brain.nii.gz").
+For FreeSurfer you'll need to extract the spherical surface (lh.sphere and rh.sphere) and label files (e.g., lh.aparc.annot and rh.aparc.annot) from the fsaverage 164k surface directory (e.g., "/usr/local/freesurfer/${VERSION}/subjects/fsaverage" where ${VERSION} is the version number, the surfaces are in "surf" while the .annot files are in "label").
+Note you can also read these MATLAB (commands can be found in /usr/local/fresurfer/${VERSION}/matlab) to replicate the data in "fsaverage_surface_data.mat" by reading in the white matter and inflated surfaces.

 ### Melbourne subcortical atlas